-Interests in the equity of subsidiaries not attributable to the parent are reported in consolidated equity as non-controlling interest.
+Interests in the equity of subsidiaries not attributable to the Company are reported in consolidated equity as non-controlling interest.
 Non-controlling interests are recognised initially at their share of the identifiable assets, liabilities and contingent liabilities recognised in the purchase accounting, excluding goodwill.
-Profits or losses attributable to non-controlling interests are reported in the consolidated comprehensive income as profit or loss attributable to non-controlling interests.
+Profits or losses attributable to non-controlling interests are reported in the consolidated statement of profit or loss and other comprehensive income as profit or loss attributable to non-controlling interests.